 Today, it is a sporting event that involves horses and other livestock, designed to test the skill and speed of the cowboys and cowgirls.
 American-style professional rodeos generally comprise the following events: tie-down roping, team roping, steer wrestling, Steer roping, saddle bronc riding, bareback bronc riding, bull riding, and barrel racing.

 The events are divided into two basic categories: rough stock and time.
 Depending on the sanctioning organization and region, other events such as breakaway roping, goat tying, and pole bending may also be part of some rodeos.
 The “world’s first public cowboy contest” was held on July 4, 1883, in Pecos, Texas, between cattle driver Trav Windham and roper Morg Livingston.
+Rodeos are the official state sport of Texas!
+Texas Rodeos are held every month of the year, from El Paso to Amarillo, east to Fort Worth and Texarkana, and south to Austin, San Antonio, Houston, and at various locations in the Rio Grande Valley.

 American Rodeo